mlybrand/scala_exercises/exercise_01/README.md

 ## Observations

 * stored values are immutable.
+* the book I am using presents val before var.  val's are immutable (and unreassignable). var is the variable that I am used to.

 ## Progress